 The Evangelists aimed at improving society corrupted by the excess of the aristocracy during the Regency (roughly 1795 to 1837, characterised by the freedom and extravagance of George IV and a world of glamorous elegance and follies) and the “hell raisers” of “the Grand Tour”, the club society in London and the scandalous behaviour of “Restoration Rakes”.
 The evangelical reformers prized sincerity and earnestness (i.e seriousness) and stressed the importance of morality, particularly chastity, piety, and charity for others.

 On the other hand vanity, frivolity, and foppishness were condemned.

-They called for austerity and severity in behaviour, claiming that a "sincere appearance was, like conduct, defined most importantly as a visible manifestation of a well-ordered, morally consistent inner self."
-Mangan and Walvin summarized this Early Victorian manliness as driven by “a concern with a successful transition from Christian immaturity, demonstrated by earnestness, selflessness and integrity” (Berberich).
+They called for austerity and severity in behaviour, claiming that a « sincere appearance was, like conduct, defined most importantly as a visible manifestation of a well-ordered, morally consistent inner self. » Mangan and Walvin summarized this Early Victorian manliness as driven by “a concern with a successful transition from Christian immaturity, demonstrated by earnestness, selflessness and integrity” (quoted by Berberich 22).

-Another important factor brought about by the Victorian period and industrialization regarding the definition of the gentleman was the growth of a wealthy middle-class (despite the rampant poverty of the working class).
-In their quest for social esteem and prestige, in a society still dominated by the land-owning aristocracy, the “rank” of gentleman proved to be very attractive to them as the “ultimate benchmark”.
-Unlike most of Europe at the time, they did not feel any aspiration to overthrow the old order even though they were eager to establish their own cultural identity.
+Another important factor brought about by the Victorian period and the industrialization regarding the definition of the gentleman lies in the growth of a wealthy middle-class (despite the rampant poverty of the working class).
+In their quest for social esteem and prestige, in a society still dominated by the land-owning aristocracy, the “rank” of gentleman proved to be very attractive to them as the “ultimate benchmark. » Unlike most of Europe at the time, they did not feel any aspiration to overthrow the old order even though they were eager to establish their own cultural identity.

 Thus, despite the pressures of an increasingly competitive and capitalistic world, the gentlemanly ethic as a bonding credo for men, fosters certain ideals of honesty and generosity (Angus).